thomaswiener/burroughs-test/README.md

 php composer.phar install
 ```

-Later on to update dependencies after updating this app from bitbucket just do
+Later on in order to update dependencies after updating this app just do

 ```
 php composer.phar update